Digitise your collections

 We’ve been digitising for over 30 years from our studios in London and Boston Spa.
 As the guardians of the nation’s treasures, we’re world-leaders in handling rare, fragile material.
 And you can trust our expert conservators to take as much care with your collection as we did with Magna Carta.

 Our online service allows individuals, academics and researchers to order digitised items directly from our collections.
 Our service is currently in beta testing.
 While we make every attempt to fulfil your order as described, there may be delays while we test and improve this service.
 To find out more about how to directly order, please click on our order form.
-Use our rate card (PDF, 309.7KB) to find out more about rates.
+Find a list of our prices (PDF, 177KB).

 For wider business digitisation projects, please contact businessdevelopment@bl.uk.